grpc/proposal/L117-core-replace-gpr-logging-with-abseil-logging.md

 ### Advantages

 *	Format specifiers are not type-safe.
 We want to avoid these.
-*	We want to avoid maintaining platform specific gpr APIS when absl is providing them.
+*	We want to avoid maintaining platform specific gpr APIs when absl is providing them.
 *	Abseil provides a range of APIs such as PLOG, VLOG, DVLOG with specific logging frequencies such as LOG_IF, LOG_EVERY_N, LOG_EVERY_POW_2 etc.

 ### Action Items